-\textbf{Offline Reinforcement Learning} encompasses four primary categories: policy constraint~\cite{wang2022diffusion,xu2023offline}, value regularization~\cite{kostrikov2021offline, kumar2020conservative}, model-based~\cite{yu2020mopo, chemingui2024offline}, and return-conditioned supervised learning~\cite{chen2021decision,paster2022you}.
-Policy constraint methods improve policies by maximizing expected returns while restricting agent actions to the offline dataset, employing techniques such as explicit behavior cloning regularization~\cite{qing2024a2po, chen2022lapo} or implicit optimization towards derived in-sample optimal policies~\cite{nair2020awac, yue2022boosting}.
-Meanwhile, value regularization mitigates overestimation of OOD action values by promoting conservative value functions; recent work focuses on establishing precise lower bounds for Q-values to facilitate in-sample action selection~\cite{lyu2022mildly, park2024value}.
-Model-based approaches construct task-oriented world models from offline data, including both one-step dynamics~\cite{yu2020mopo, chemingui2024offline} and multi-step sequence models~\cite{hafner2020mastering, hafner2023mastering}, which are subsequently used for offline reward penalization~\cite{yu2021combo, kidambi2020morel} and online decision planning to ensure in-distribution actions~\cite{hansen2022temporal, hansen2023td}.
-Return-conditioned supervised learning trains policies to generate trajectories conditioned on return values via supervised learning, with transformer~\cite{chen2021decision,schmied2024retrieval} and diffusion models~\cite{janner2022planning, ajay2022conditional} serving as common policy backbones to enhance expressiveness and robustness.
-Nevertheless, a significant limitation of these approaches is their restriction of behavior to the inherent dataset distribution, which inevitably constrains the generalizability of the policies.
+\textbf{Offline RL} encompasses four primary categories: policy constraint~\citep{wang2022diffusion,xu2023offline}, value regularization~\citep{kostrikov2021offline, kumar2020conservative}, model-based~\citep{yu2020mopo, chemingui2024offline}, and return-conditioned supervised learning~\citep{chen2021decision,paster2022you}.
+Policy constraint methods restrict policies to the offline dataset, employing techniques such as explicit behavior cloning regularization~\citep{qing2024a2po, chen2022lapo} or implicit optimization towards in-sample optimal policies~\citep{nair2020awac, yue2022boosting}.
+Meanwhile, value regularization promotes conservative value functions to alleviate OOD overestimation via establishing precise lower bounds for Q-values to facilitate in-sample action selection~\citep{lyu2022mildly, park2024value}.
+Model-based approaches construct task-oriented world models from offline data, including one-step dynamics~\citep{yu2020mopo, chemingui2024offline} and multi-step sequence models~\citep{hafner2020mastering, hafner2023mastering}, which are subsequently used for offline reward penalization~\citep{yu2021combo, kidambi2020morel} and online decision planning to ensure in-distribution actions~\citep{hansen2022temporal, hansen2023td}.
+Return-conditioned supervised learning trains trajectory generators conditioned on returns, with transformers~\citep{chen2021decision,schmied2024retrieval} and diffusion models~\citep{janner2022planning,ajay2022conditional} as common backbones.
+Despite their effectiveness, these approaches are fundamentally limited by reliance on the dataset distribution.